What & Where To Eat in Rome - An Insider's Guide

 Inside the grand hallway, decorated with stone statues at the Sistine Chapel.

-Enjoy an early evening aperitif at one of the city's amazing roof bars and book late-night private tour of the Sistine Chapel and Vatican - you'll enjoy the masterpieces like you'd never imagine.
+Enjoy an early evening aperitif at one of the city's amazing roof bars and book a late-night private tour of the Sistine Chapel and Vatican - you'll enjoy the masterpieces like you'd never imagine.

-Work off that spaghetti carbonara and take an e-bike tour along the Appian Way - a road dating back to 312 BC, that stretched from Rome to Brindisi.
+Work off that spaghetti carbonara and take an e-bike tour along the Appian Way - a road dating back to 312 BC that stretched from Rome to Brindisi.
 A totally unique way to explore the archeological sites of the city including the Baths of Caracalla and the Circus of Maxentius.

-Grab a mouth-watering breakfast Cornetto (Antico Forno Rosciolo) and spend the morning in Campo de Fiori - a colorful, lively piazza perfect for photographs, snacking on fresh fruits, and finding cool leather goods.
+Grab a mouth-watering breakfast Cornetto (Antico Forno Rosciolo) and spend the morning in Campo de Fiori - a colorful, lively piazza perfect for photographs, snacking on fresh fruits and finding cool leather goods.

 Shop the flea market (held every Sunday) at Porta Portese.

-Day Trips
+Day trips

 Want to squeeze Pompeii or the Amalfi coast into your itinerary?
-Take a day trip from Rome!
+Take a full day trip from Rome!
 There are plenty of private or group tours to fit every budget, and a few include a boat cruise to Capri.
 Be sure to stop in Naples for their world-famous pizza.

 Places to eat & drink in Rome